 In the event of a change in control of the Company, all participants who have been credited with five or more years of service will be credited with an additional three years of service (not to exceed the maximum of 30 years of service) for purposes of determining the benefit.
-In addition, the benefit accrued by any such participant will become fully vested and be paid out as soon as administratively feasible in a single lump sum payment.
+In addition, the benefit accrued by any such participant will become fully vested and be paid out as soon as administratively feasible in a single lump sum payment following such change in control.
 Upon such payment to all participants, the SERP will terminate.

 The Company's named executive officers are also eligible to participate in and contribute to the Company's non-qualified Deferred Compensation Plan.
 Employees' voluntary contributions to this plan are tax deferred, but are subject to the claims of the general creditors of the Company.
-As of 2009, the named executive officers and employees are no longer eligible to contribute additional amounts to the non-qualified Supplemental 401(k) Plan.
+A separate supplemental 401(K) plan also exists, but employees are no longer eligible to contribute additional amounts to the non-qualified Supplemental 401(k) Plan.
 The individual asset balances remaining in this plan are eligible for investment earnings to the named executive officers and employees.
 These plans do not play a significant role in the Company's executive compensation program.
 Effective for 2009, no Company contributions are made to the Deferred Compensation Plan and the named executive officers are limited to the matching provisions of the tax-qualified 401(k) plan.